 Music Lessons Improve Language Comprehension

 It's hard to say why, but it's just intuitively true: Music is good for you.
-It can calm your spirit, help you vent, and soundtrack your aerobics class.
-It can even be used to hack your memory.
+It can calm your spirit, help you vent, and it can even be used to hack your memory.
 But there's one surprising yet well-documented effect that really threw us for a loop.
 Music lessons are very good for language comprehension — and they might even be better than reading lessons.

 Song of Schooling